 Hello my friends.
 Welcome to the second week of our ice cream month.
 This week’s ice cream recipe is homemade Strawberry Ice Cream.
 This popular frozen dessert has a wonderful depth of flavors which I have been trying to find the right words to describe.
 Let’s start with how flavorful, creamy, and fruity this ice cream is with hints of white balsamic vinegar & black pepper.
 But what makes this ice cream over the top is the addition of one of our new favorite jams, Very Strawberry Jam from L'Epicurien.

 I know you may say that there are too many layers of flavor in this ice cream.
 But in this case, each flavor complements the others and creates an explosive flavor combination.
 The making of strawberry ice cream has a three-step process which will create different layers of flavor for the final result.
-Throughout our conversation, I will explain why each ingredient plays an essential role in this recipe.
+Throughout our conversation, I will explain why each ingredient plays an essential role in this ice cream recipe.

 Steps to Make Homemade Strawberry Ice Cream